0x3f666/CoFi-JIT/README.md

 - Code normalization is performed to handle formatting differences
 - Extensive logging is provided for debugging and analysis
 - The classification process maintains state between runs using `history_data.json`

-## Limitations

-- Requires properly formatted input JSON files
-- API keys and endpoints need to be manually configured
-- Performance depends on the quality and quantity of training examples
-- Some defect types may be harder to detect than others